denizxss/termux-minecraft-server-script/README.md

  ### To Do

-- [x] Add custom server.jar installing options to script (Only Vanilla Minecraft)
+- [x] Add custom server.jar installing options to script.
+(Only Vanilla Minecraft)
+- [ ] PaperMC installation option.

 ## Installation